Erivan province (Safavid Iran): History

 At the beginning of the seventeenth century, some 19,000 converted Catholic Armenians were living in three towns and twelve villages in the Nakhchivan, Ernjak and Jahuk regions, and had ten Catholic churches to serve them.
-When the Safavid Empire started to decline, in the second half of the 17th century, during the reign of King Suleiman I (1666–1694), the situation of the Catholic Armenians of Nakhchivan deteriorated.
+When the Safavid government started to decline, in the second half of the 17th century, during the reign of King Suleiman I (1666–1694), the situation of the Catholic Armenians of Nakhchivan deteriorated.
 As a result of the increasing religious intolerance and misrule by governmental officials, the majority of the Armenian Catholics of Nakchivan had to convert to Islam.
 The remaining minority either returned to the Armenian Apostolic Church, or migrated to Smyrna, Constantinople, Bursa and other towns in the Ottoman Empire.

 In 1639, the Safavids and the Ottomans concluded the Treaty of Zuhab.
 Eastern Armenia was reconfirmed as being an Iranian domain, whereas Western Armenia was irrevocably lost to the Ottomans.
 The ensuing period following 1639 was marked by peace and prosperity in the province.
-At the end of the seventeenth century, the Erivan Province had become a centre of Catholic missionary activities in the empire.
+At the end of the seventeenth century, the Erivan province had become a centre of Catholic missionary activities in the empire.

 In 1679, the province was the epicenter of an earthquake, which resulted in the destruction and damaging of numerous notable structures.

 In 1714, the mayor (kalantar) of the provincial capital, Mohammad Reza Beg, was appointed as the new ambassador to France, and led the embassy to Louis XIV of 1715.

 In 1724, the Ottomans and the Russians invaded the crumbling empire.
 By the Treaty of Constantinople (1724), they agreed to divide the conquered territories between them.
-Per the treaty, the Ottomans gained the territory of the Erivan Province.
+Per the treaty, the Ottomans gained the territory of the Erivan province.

-By 1735, Nader-Qoli Beg (later known as Nader Shah) had restored the Safavid sway over the Caucasus, including the Erivan Province.
+By 1735, Nader-Qoli Beg (later known as Nader Shah) had restored the Safavid sway over the Caucasus, including the Erivan province.
 In 1736, he deposed the Safavids and became king himself, establishing Afsharid Iran.